A tool to develop your Theory of Change

 How do I use it?

-According to To start, a good theory of change should answer six big questions:
+According to the Stanford Social Innovation Review, a good theory of change should answer six big questions:

 1. Who are you seeking to influence or benefit (target population)?